Cutty Sark: Construction

 Cutty Sark was ordered by ship-owner John Willis, who operated a shipping company founded by his father.
 The company had several ships in the tea trade from China to Britain.
-Speed was an advantage to vessels carrying a high value, seasonal product, such as tea.
+Speed was an advantage to vessels carrying a high-value, seasonal product, such as tea.
 Faster ships could obtain higher rates of freight (the price paid to transport the cargo), and tea merchants would use the names of fast-sailing ships that had carried their products in their advertising.
-Cutty Sark was ordered during a boom in building tea clippers in the period 1865–69—something that was attributed to a substantial reduction in the import duties for tea.
-In 1868 the brand new Aberdeen built clipper Thermopylae set a record time of 61 days port to port on her maiden voyage from London to Melbourne and it was this design that Willis set out to better.
+Cutty Sark was ordered during a boom in building tea clippers in the period 1865–1869—something that was attributed to a substantial reduction in the import duties for tea.
+In 1868 the brand-new Aberdeen-built clipper, Thermopylae, set a record time of 61 days port to port on her maiden voyage from London to Melbourne and it was this design that Willis set out to better.

 It is uncertain how the hull shape for Cutty Sark was chosen.
 Willis chose Hercules Linton to design and build the ship but Willis already possessed another ship, The Tweed, which he considered to have exceptional performance.
 The Tweed (originally Punjaub) was a frigate designed by Oliver Lang based on the lines of an old French frigate, built in Bombay for the East India Company as a combination sail/paddle steamer.
 She and a sister ship were purchased by Willis, who promptly sold the second ship plus engines from The Tweed for more than he paid for both.
 The Tweed was then lengthened and operated as a fast sailing vessel, but was considered too big for the tea runs.
 Willis also commissioned two all-iron clippers with designs based upon The Tweed, Hallowe'en and Blackadder.
 Linton was taken to view The Tweed in dry dock.

-Willis considered that The Tweed's bow shape was responsible for its notable performance, and this form seems to have been adopted for Cutty Sark.
+Willis considered that The Tweed's bow shape was responsible for her notable performance, and this form seems to have been adopted for Cutty Sark.
 Linton, however, felt that the stern was too barrel shaped and so gave Cutty Sark a squarer stern with less tumblehome.
 The broader stern increased the buoyancy of the ship's stern, making it lift more in heavy seas so it was less likely that waves would break over the stern, and over the helmsman at the wheel.
 Cutty Sark was given masts that followed the design of The Tweed, with similar good rake and the foremast on both placed further aft than usual.